Thad Starner: Other research

 One of his prominent research focuses is the involvement of wearable computing with American Sign Language (ASL).
 His work intends to create a bridge between the deaf and hearing communities that will facilitate communication between the two using an ASL-to-English one-way translator.
 Starner is also researching dual-purpose speech, where a wearable computer will be able to interpret certain speech patterns and bring up appropriate programs, such as a calendar for scheduling appointments.
 In addition, Starner has been involved in the Aware Home project, which uses technology to create an interactive and personalizable environment within the home that would benefit individuals who wouldn't normally be able to live independently.

-Starner's work has featured on CBS's 60 Minutes, CNN, BBC, and The Wall Street Journal and has been demonstrated to a number of Fortune 500 companies including Merrill Lynch, IBM, and Motorola.
+Starner and collaborators have also developed the Mobile Music Touch (MMT) system, a wearable vibrotactile glove intended to study passive tactile learning of finger sequences.
+A Georgia Tech, reported pilot study using a related musical-glove approach reported improved hand sensation and mobility in some people with spinal cord injury.

 Recognition

 Starner was listed among Technology Review's TR100 top 100 remarkable innovators (now renamed TR35 and limited to thirty-five winners) in 1999.
 He was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to and leadership in the wearable computing research community".